kubedb/docs/docs/guides/clickhouse/quickstart/index.md

 ```
 ## spec.deletionPolicy

-`deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `Cassandra` crd or which resources KubeDB should keep or delete when you delete `Cassandra` crd.
+`deletionPolicy` gives flexibility whether to `nullify`(reject) the delete operation of `ClickHouse` crd or which resources KubeDB should keep or delete when you delete `ClickHouse` crd.
 KubeDB provides following four deletion policies:

 - DoNotTerminate
 - WipeOut